Loopring/protocols/packages/loopring_v3/circuit/statements.md

 - MerklePathCheck(TREE_DEPTH_ACCOUNTS, address, hash_before, root_before, proof)
 - root_after = MerklePath(TREE_DEPTH_ACCOUNTS, address, hash_after, proof)

+### Description

+Updates an Account leaf in the accounts Merkle tree.

 ## UpdateBalance statement

 A valid instance of an UpdateBalance statement assures that given an input of: